By James Harvey McClintock in 1913

 Alvord had provided the dynamite, secured by breaking into a Wilcox powder house.
 Immediately after the job was done, the spoil was taken to Alvord and Downing at Wilcox for division.
 Stiles received only $480 for his share and consequent dissatisfaction is said to have been the reason for his confession.
 It is evident, however, that Stiles suffered from remorse, though not for his crimes.

 Considered merely a witness for the Government, Stiles was allowed some liberty.
 He repaid their confidence in April 1900 by entering the Tombstone jail and after shooting the jailer through the leg, releasing Alvord and “Bravo John.”

 Downing refused to leave and Burts, who had been arrested in Wyoming, happened to be outside at the time with a deputy sheriff.
 So the trio hung upon them all the weapons they could find in the sheriff’s office and took to the hills on stolen horses.

 Alvord later was taken at Naco but had only two years’ imprisonment, managing to evade arrest on other charges at the time of liberation at Yuma.
-He is said to have made his way to Panama, where he bossed Spanish speaking laborers for a while, afterwards departing for Argentina.
+He is said to have made his way to Panama, where he bossed Spanish-speaking laborers for a while, afterward departing for Argentina.

 Note: The article is not verbatim as spelling errors and minor grammatical changes have been made.